Kerry Apple Cake, also known as Irish Apple Cake, is a moist cake with a crunchy top, and can be served cold or warm with chilled cream or custard.

 Granny Smiths are my chosen substitute when baking this cake in America, because they are the tangiest of American apples I can find.

-You’ll notice I stuck one small apple into my ingredient shot, just to prove every apple is not created equally.
-They come in all the same shapes, but different sizes.
 The amount of sliced apples used is key to apple cake success so really check your apple size.
 Three apples means three large Granny Smiths.
 If you can only get small apples, then you will need to use at least six.

-Directions for Kerry Apple Cake:
+Directions for Irish Apple Cake

 Preheat the oven to 375 degrees.
 Prepare a 9-inch round baking pan by spraying with oil or coating with butter.

-Sift the cake flour, baking powder, salt, cloves and nutmeg into a large mixing bowl.
-Trust me – you need a big bowl, because once the sliced apples are added you’ll have a large amount of cake mix.
+Trust me - you need a big bowl, because once the sliced apples are added you'll have a large amount of cake mix.

 I like to prepare the flour and rub in the butter before I peel and slice my apples.
 This avoids adding browning apple slices to the cake.